 - Pour the red wine slowly down the back of a bar spoon to create a layer on top of the drink

-Eating raw or lightly cooked eggs can be a risk factor for food-borne illnesses.
+Eating raw eggs can be a risk factor for food-borne illnesses.

 Although it is really easy to make, this drink looks hugely impressive and boasts a great complexity of flavor.
 This is definitely a great choice whether you are mixing drinks for a crowd or a more intimate occasion.